MathiasReker/php-svg-optimizer/README.md

 $svgOptimizer->withRules(sortAttributes: true);
 ```

-All options are set to `true` by default except `removeUnsafeElements`.
-You can configure them individually by passing
-the desired values to it:
+Below you see the default configuration.
+You can configure each rule individually by passing the desired values to it:

 ```php
 $svgOptimizer->withRules(